Kobzol/hardware-effects-gpu/bank-conflicts/README.md

 ```

 The program will spawn exactly one warp of threads (32 threads in a single block).
 The threads will
-then repeatedly read and write to shared memory at address starting at `threadIdx.x * offset`.
+then repeatedly read and write a 32-bit integer to shared memory at address starting
+at `threadIdx.x * offset`.
 The address will then be incremented by `32 * 4`, which will not change the bank and is in the code
-just to avoid the compiler from optimizating the accesses away.
+just to avoid the compiler from optimizing the accesses away.

 Suppose that there are only 4 threads and 4 memory banks.
 With `offset=1`, the bank mapping will look
 like this: